All modules are subject to availability and this list may change at any time.

-This module looks at the history and impact of the Disney studio/Disney company.
+This module looks at the history and impact of the Disney Studios and the Walt Disney Company.

 Doin’ Time: American Prison Culture of the 20th and 21st Centuries

-This module explores one of the world's largest prison systems and the cultural responses it's spawned.
-You'll get an overview of the key debates and concepts in American prison studies, and you'll study new (pop) cultural formats that you might not have encountered before.
+This module explores one of the world's largest prison systems and the cultural responses it has spawned.
+You'll get an overview of the key debates and concepts in American prison studies, and you'll study new cultural and pop-cultural formats that you might not have encountered before.
 We'll discuss incarcerated gangster rappers, poetry from Guantanamo Bay and The Shawshank Redemption, as well as visiting a local prison.